AnkitKumarWork/ELEVATOR_SYSTEM/README.md

 2. Open the project in your preferred Verilog development environment.
 3. Review the module files and ensure all dependencies are included.
 4. Compile and simulate the design to verify its functionality.
-5. Implement the design on an FPGA to test it in a real-world scenario.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the project's coding standards and includes appropriate documentation.